7 of the Best Places to Cash a Check (Besides Your Bank)

 If you don’t have a bank account but have internet access or a smartphone, there are a few options.
 The two most popular apps that don’t require a bank account to be linked are PayPal and Ingo Money.

 You can use Ingo money to deposit almost every kind of check, including handwritten personal checks.
-You simply endorse the check by signing it and take a picture of the front and back.
+You simply endorse the check by signing it and taking a picture of the front and back.
 Once the check is approved, the funds will be sent wherever you designate them.

 With Ingo, you have a number of options to access your money: